BotBotMe/botbot-web/docs/developers.rst

 Run Services Individually
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When working on code changes or debugging, it is often desirable to manage one or more of the services (bot, plugin runner, runserver, eventsource) independently.
+When working on code changes or debugging, it is often desirable to manage one or more of the services (bot, plugin runner, runserver, nginx) independently.

 If you'd like to make use of the ``.env`` file, you can still start services individually using Honcho::

-    honcho start web  # Starts Django site honcho start bot  # Starts IRC client honcho start plugins  # Starts plugin runner honcho start realtime # Starts event source (SSE)
+    honcho start web  # Starts Django site honcho start bot  # Starts IRC client honcho start plugins  # Starts plugin runner

 If you would prefer not to use Honcho, you'll need to manage the environment variables.
 Many developers use the virtualenv ``postactivate`` feature to set required environment variables whenever a virtualenv is activated.
 An alternative approach could be to attempt to set variables directly from the ``.env`` file.
 As an example, you could put the following into a ``set_env.sh`` file::